-Research in the Department of Surgery is organized into 10 cores: Injury, Burn and Inflammation; Cancer; Education; Transplant; Device and Pharmaceutical Clinical Trials; Vascular Biology; Gastrointestinal Physiology and Metabolism; Simulation and Education; Global Health; and Outcomes/Health Services.
-Each of these cores includes faculty with substantial experience who are enthusiastic about working with you on short-term research projects and longer research fellowships.
+Research in the Department of Surgery is organized into 10 cores: Injury, Burn, and Inflammation; Cancer; Reperfusion; Transplant; Device and Pharmaceutical Clinical Trials; Vascular Biology; Gastrointestinal Physiology and Metabolism; Simulation and Education; Global and Rural Health; and Health Services.
+Each of these cores includes faculty with substantial experience who are excited to work with you in short-term research projects as well as longer research fellowships.

-This publication highlights the work of residents currently undertaking two-year research fellowships.
+This publication highlights the work of residents, most who are currently undertaking two-year research fellowships.
 You can learn more about all resident research opportunities by visiting the research section of the Department of Surgery website.
-There you will find investigator profiles, information about our many research labs and centers, abstracts from the 2021 Schilling Research Symposium, and much more.
+There you will find investigator profiles, information about our many research labs and centers, abstracts from the most recent Schilling Research Symposium, and much more.